Ghassan Abu-Sittah Explained

 The Times reported that Abu-Sittah had compared Israeli leadership to "the psychosis of the Germans in the 30s and the 40s.", further characterising the supporting western powers, including the US, UK, Germany, France, Australia and Canada, as being "the axis of genocide".[31]

-In April 2024, Abu-Sittah was denied entry to Germany while attempting to travel there for a Pro-Palestinian event.
-Shortly thereafter, the event was shut down by Berlin police who said they cancelled it because Salman Abu Sitta, Ghassan Abu Sittah's uncle and one of the event speakers, was "forbidden from being politically active in Germany."
-Organizers of the event had, according to their statements after the cancellation, not been informed of this ban.[26]
+In April 2024, German authorities denied his entry to Germany while he was en route to speak at the Palestine Congress conference in Berlin where he would present evidence on the war in Gaza and his witness statement as a doctor working in two hospitals.
+Berlin also denied entry to Germany to other guests, including former Greek Finance Minister Yanis Varoufakis (DIEM25), who was also due to speak at the Palestine Congress conference.
+Shortly thereafter, the event was shut down by the police who said they cancelled it because Salman Abu Sitta, Ghassan Abu Sittah's uncle and one of the event speakers, was "forbidden from being politically active in Germany".
+Organizers of the event had, according to their statements after the cancellation, not been informed of this ban.[32]

 Personal life

-As of 2023, he lives in East London with his wife and three sons.[30]
+As of 2023, he lives in London with his wife and three sons.[40]

 Bibliography